Cutting-edge learning with the largest Jewish studies faculty in the world is at your fingertips at huc.edu!

-You are invited to study with our internationally recognized faculty, distinguished alumni, students, and guest scholars, who provide the thought leadership for the Reform Movement, the Jewish community, and the larger world.
-They are transforming contemporary understandings of our heritage and applying their cutting-edge research to address the changing needs of congregations, communities, and society at large.
+You are invited to study with our internationally recognized faculty, distinguished alumni, students, and guest scholars, who provide the innovative thought leadership for the Reform Movement, the Jewish community, and the larger world.
+They are transforming contemporary understandings of our heritage and applying their ground-breaking research to address the changing needs of congregations, communities, and society at large.
 LEARN on this website features regular access to their teaching, research, publication, and innovation in a broad range of academic and professional areas.

 If you have any questions or feedback, please contact us at email@example.com.

 Cantorial Student Nancy Dubin Presents "Yom HaShoah Through the Eyes of Children"

 Cantorial student Nancy Dubin presented "Yom HaShoah Through the Eyes of Children," a tribute to children who struggled and died in the Holocaust, during her practicum at HUC-JIR/New York.